Kiranjith83/SA/SA.md

 - ES supports Redis and MemecacheD .
 - It is in-memory data store and two common use cases are:
   - Offloading database reads by caching responses, improving application speed and reduce costs.
-  - Storing user session state, allowing for stateless compute instances(used for fault tolerance architectures).
+  - Storing user session state, allowing for stateless compute instances(usezd for fault tolerance architectures).
 - It is generally used with Key Value databases.
 - But also used to store simple session data.
 - It can also use with SQL database engines.